-This overview describes the powerful features of the Replenishment module.
-Information regarding the specifics of setting up this module and detailed descriptions of the various screens are contained in subsequent chapters of this User Guide.
+This introduction describes the powerful features of the Replenishment module.
+Information regarding the specifics of setting up this module and detailed descriptions of the various screens are contained in subsequent chapters of this Training Guide.

-We strongly recommend you read this Overview before reading the other sections of this User Guide.
+We strongly recommend you read this Overview before reading the other sections of this Training Guide.
 The Overview consists of the following sections:

-Replenishment Basics
+· Replenishment Basics